Measurable events indexed by words: Introduction

 \subsection{The main result}

 Our goal in this paper is to study the above problem when the events are indexed by words; recall that, for a given integer $k\meg 2$, a \textit{word over $k$} is just a finite sequence having values in $[k]:=\{1,...,k\}$.
+If $n\in\nn$, then $[k]^n$ stands for the set of words over $k$ of length $n$.
 The set of all words over $k$ is denoted by $[k]^{<\nn}$.

 In this context the most natural and fruitful notion of ``substructure'' is that of a \textit{Carlson--Simpson tree} \cite{CS,DKT3}.
 To recall the definition we need, first, to introduce some pieces of notation and some terminology.
 Specifically, let $k\meg 2$ and fix a letter $x$ that we regard as a variable.
 A \textit{variable word over $k$} is a finite sequence having values in $[k]\cup\{x\}$ where the letter $x$ appears at least once, while a \textit{left variable word over $k$} is a variable word over $k$ whose leftmost letter is the variable $x$.
 If $w$ is a variable word and $a\in[k]$, then $w(a)$ is the word over $k$ obtained by substituting all appearances of the letter $x$ in $w$ by $a$.
 The concatenation of two words $u$ and $v$ over $k$ is denoted by $u^{\con}v$. \begin{defn} Let $k\in\nn$ with $k\meg 2$.
 A \emph{Carlson--Simpson sequence over $k$} is a finite sequence $(w, w_0,..., w_{m-1})$ where $m$ is a positive integer, $w$ is a word over $k$ and $w_0,...,w_{m-1}$ are left variable words over $k$.
 A subset of $[k]^{<\nn}$ of the form